jsommers/switchyard/documentation/test_execution.rst

 Running in the test environment
 *******************************

-To run Switchyard in test mode, you need a *test scenario* file that includes specific test cases to run, along with the Switchyard program you wish to test.
-The test scenario files may be regular Python (``.py``) files, but they may alternatively have an extension ``.srpy`` if they have been *compiled* (see below).
+To run Switchyard in test mode, a *test scenario* file is needed.
+This file includes specifications of various events (sending particularly crafted packets, receiving packets, etc.) that a Switchyard program is expected to do if it behaves correctly.
+Also needed, of course, is the Switchyard program you wish to test.
+The test scenario files may be regular Python (``.py``) files, but they may alternatively have an extension ``.srpy`` if they have been *compiled*.
+For details on creating and compiling test scenarios, see :ref:`test-scenario-creation`.

 Let's say your program is named ``myhub.py``.
 To invoke Switchyard in test mode and subject your program to a set of tests, at minimum you would invoke ``swyard`` as follows::